dd9jn/rfc4880bis/crypto-refresh.md

 Some subpackets are only useful when they are in the hashed section, and implementations SHOULD ignore them when they are found with unknown provenance in the unhashed section.
 For example, a Preferred AEAD Ciphersuites subpacket ({{preferred-v2-seipd}}) in a direct-key self-signature indicates the preferences of the key holder when encrypting SEIPD v2 data to the key.
-An implementation that observes such a subpacket found in the unhashed section would open itself to an attack where the certificate is tampered with to encourage the use of a specific cipher or mode of operation.
+An implementation that observes such a subpacket found in the unhashed section would open itself to an attack where the recipient's certificate is tampered with to encourage the use of a specific cipher or mode of operation.

 # Implementation Nits